 Most brands only send transactional emails.
 The relationship and revenue layers are where the repeat purchase rate is won or lost.

-• The "Double-Down" Probability: A first-time buyer has a 27% chance of returning.
-Once you get them to buy a second time, that probability skyrockets to 54%.
+- The second-purchase probability: A first-time buyer has a 27% chance of returning.
+Once you get them to buy a second time, that probability rises to 54%.
 The post-purchase sequence is the bridge to that second sale.

-• The Revenue Multiplier: Automated post-purchase flows can generate up to 30x more revenue per recipient than standard broadcasts.
+- The revenue multiplier: Automated post-purchase flows generate up to 30x more revenue per recipient than standard broadcasts.
 You are sending fewer emails but making significantly more money.

 Every unsent email in this window is a missed conversation.
-And in eCommerce, missed conversations are missed second purchases.
+In ecommerce, missed conversations are missed second purchases.

-• Time-Based (The Old Way): Emails fire purely on a schedule (Day 3, Day 7).
-It's easy to set up, but it ignores whether the customer is actually ready to buy again.
+- Time-based (the old way): Emails fire purely on a schedule (Day 3, Day 7).
+Easy to set up, but it ignores whether the customer is actually ready to buy again.

-• The Revenue Phase: Cross-sells and Review Requests fire.
-Using a Journey Builder, you only send these to customers who have shown "Buy Signals."
+- The Revenue Phase: Cross-sells and Review Requests fire.
+Using a Lifecycle Marketer, you only send these to customers who have shown "Buy Signals."

 How to create a post-purchase email sequence?